ricdferrer/nanodegree-arcade-game/README.md

 ## How to Play

-The goal of this game is to get to the river without the enemies touch you.
+The goal of this game is to get to the river without enemies hitting you.

 To move around use the following keys :
  **←** Left